 Evidence suggests nearsighted children who undergo several years of orthokeratology may end up with less myopia as adults, compared with children who wear eyeglasses or regular contact lenses during the peak years for myopia progression.
-Some of the early studies also suggest that the Myopia Control effects may last longer than the Atropine method for Myopia Control.
+Some of the early studies also suggest that the Myopia management effects may last longer than the Atropine method for Myopia management.

 How Does OrthoK Work?

-It appears that the wear of these lenses overnight help control myopia by slowing the elongation of the eyes.
+It appears that the wear of these lenses overnight help manage myopia by slowing the elongation of the eyes.
 Elongation of the eyeballs (from front to back) is associated with myopia progression.
-You control the elongation, you control the myopia progression.
+You control the elongation, you manage the myopia progression.